microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 ![Navigate to CLC3.c](images/Navigate_to_CLC3dotc.png)

 Then open up the file.
-On line 62, update the value from 0x0 to 0x4 as shown in Figure 20.
+On line 62 in Figure 20, update the value from 0x0 to 0x4.
+Make sure that the register that is being updated is the "CLCDATA" register.

 *Figure 20 -  Update CLCDATA Register*